 Any Digestive Troubles

 If you’ve already given your dog kale, or if they got into some, there’s no need to panic.
 If they ate a lot of it you might see them have a case of diarrhea, just because it will move through their system so much quickly than other foods you feed them.
-But it’s not toxic for them, and there shouldn’t be any other negative effects.
+But, just like eggplant, it’s not toxic for them.
+There shouldn’t be any other negative effects unless your particular dog is allergic.

 Dogs were on there own for millions of years before they started hanging out with us.
 They’ve been living with humans in some form for tens of thousands of years, but it hasn’t been long enough to adapt to our diet completely, and they still retain many of the same physiology as their wolf cousins.
 Perhaps a few million years of domestication will change things, but at this point in time it’s best to give them what they’re used to if at all possible.